 The Embassy of Sweden in Washington represents Finland in regards to visa applications from residents in Washington DC, Virginia and Maryland.
 Applicants in these areas should apply for visas to Finland at the Embassy of Sweden in Washington, DC.
 Finnish visa applicants residing in all other states are advised to contact the Finnish Consulates General in Los Angeles or New York depending on the jurisdiction.

 Please note that the Embassy of Sweden will apply its own procedures for issuing visas.

-The requirements for a Schengen visa stated on our website also apply for visas to Iceland and Norway but for a visa to Denmark this form should be used as the invitation.
+The requirements for a Schengen visa stated on our website also apply for visas to Iceland.
 For a visa to Finland this form should be used as the invitation.

-The Embassy of Sweden also accepts applications for residency and/or work permits for Denmark and Iceland.
-For instructions and application forms, please visit the website of the Consulate of Denmark in New York or the website of the Embassy of Iceland in Washington, DC, respectively.
+The Embassy of Sweden also accepts applications for residency and/or work permits for Iceland.
+For instructions and application forms, please visit the website of the Embassy of Iceland in Washington, DC.
 Please follow their guidelines and make sure the application is complete before submitting it to the Embassy of Sweden.

-Do I need a visa to enter Sweden, Denmark, Iceland and Norway?
+Do I need a visa to enter Sweden and Iceland?

 U.S. citizens visiting for fewer than 90 days are not required to obtain a Schengen visa.
 The Schengen member states maintain a list of countries whose citizens must obtain a visa to enter the zone.